Verification Policies

 SIP Identity header

-To look at the SIP Identity header included in a signed SIP INVITE received , go to the SIP Messages page and locate the SIP message for the call in which you are interested.
+To look at the SIP Identity header included in an authenticated SIP INVITE, go to the SIP Messages page and locate the SIP message for the call in which you are interested.
 It may be helpful to filter calls by STI Verification Status.
 Click on the blue Show button corresponding to the desired SIP message under the Show Message column.

 SIP Request